 Security is likely to be the first office to be aware of the emergency.

 Security should initiate the telephone tree (see below) in order to alert members to the situation.

-Other staff or faculty members may then be called, depending upon the nature of the situation (for example, Nancy Tavelli if it involves a residence hall).
+Other staff or faculty members may then be called, depending upon the nature of the situation (for example, residence hall personnel).